 We have just $9,337 left to reach out $50,000 initial funding goal, which will get us through first-stage story-boarding, voice recording and development of a middle school teaching curriculum

-This project is funded with the generous support of foundations and individuals, including The Minnesota Jewish Arts Council, The Minneapolis Foundation, and many others.
+This project is funded with the generous support of foundations and individuals, including RIMON: The Minnesota Jewish Arts Council, the Minneapolis Jewish Federation, the Tankenoff Family Foundation, the Fiterman Family Foundation, the Lerner Foundation, the Rocking JT Foundation and many others.
 See our full list of donors.

 Consider making a tax-deductible donation to help make this movie a reality.

 While our team’s goal is to reach a world-wide audience, we are focused on getting the film — and a comprehensive and interactive teaching curriculum – into middle schools nationwide.
 Our children do not know what the Holocaust is.
 They don’t understand the urgency of connecting the dots from Charlottesville and Pittsburgh to Nazi Germany, and it’s not their fault.
 We must teach them.

 Our curriculum will be distributed with the film to middle schools, private and public, nationwide.